depeperwinkel

 Unable to load availability for pickup

-It is believed that bahārāt originated because the nomadic Bedouin people, whenever they encountered new herbs and spices, supplemented their spice blends with them.
-Consequently, there is no single bahārāt, but rather many variations of this spice blend circulate throughout the Arab world, each with a slightly different flavor, but essentially containing the same ingredients.
-A related blend is fulful bhrat, which is used in the preparation of kibbeh.
+It is believed that bahārāt originated when the nomadic Bedouins added new herbs and spices to their spice blends whenever they encountered them.
+As a result, there is not just one bahārāt; instead, many variations of this spice blend circulate in the Arab world, each with a slightly different 'touch', but fundamentally containing the same ingredients.
+A related blend is fulful bhrat, which is used in the preparation of Kibbeh.

-In Turkey, bahārāt is used to season kofte and pilafs, and mint is added for this reason.
+In Turkey, bahāt is used to season kofte and pilafs, and mint is added for this reason.
 In the countries bordering the Persian Gulf, saffron and dried black lime (loomi) are also added.

 The following ingredients are used in a bahārāt: